Sign in

 Want more information on Plastic Steel Syringe manufacturer?
 Feel free to contact us.

-Hypodermic syringes, along with the myriad of substances for which they are the prime, if not the only, delivery vehicle, have probably been responsible for saving more lives and alleviating more suffering than any other piece of medical technology.
+Hypodermic syringes, along with the myriad of substances they deliver, have likely saved more lives and alleviated more suffering than any other piece of medical technology.

 The earliest confirmed experiments in intravenous injection were performed by Christopher Wren in 1656.
-Wren, curious if the effect of an intravenous injection would be as effective as oral administration, used a goose quill for the needle and an animal bladder for the syringe to administer opium to dogs.
+Wren, curious if intravenous injection would be as effective as oral administration, used a goose quill for the needle and an animal bladder for the syringe to administer opium to dogs.

 The hollow metal needle was invented in 1844 by Irish physician Francis Rynd.

 The next milestone took place in 1925 when BD introduced its Yale Luer-Lok Syringe.
-Designed and patented by Dickinson, it provided a simple, secure method of attaching a needle to and removing it from a syringe.
-Luer-lock connectors are standard for syringes in the United States to this day.
+Designed and patented by Dickinson, it provided a simple, secure method of attaching and removing a needle from a syringe.
+Luer-lock connectors are now standard in the United States.

-Although materials have improved and designs have been refined, the disposable hypodermic syringes in use today are virtually indistinguishable from those of more than 50 years ago.
+Despite improved materials and refined designs, today's disposable hypodermic syringes are nearly indistinguishable from those of over 50 years ago.

 Stephen Levy is a contributor to Qmed and MPMN.